alexc-dft/aim_pot_parser/README.md

 # Overall usage workflow

 1. Generate a pot_file using regGridPlot
-2. Run a joint potential & mulliken job with the AIMPRO code
+2. Run a potential job in the AIMPRO code (atomic positons MUST be defined in au)
 3. Use aimpot2cube to pass AIMPRO results into .cube format

 # regGridPlot usage